Test and Trace Support Payment Scheme

-- must be aged 15 or under (or 25 or under with an Education, Health and Care Plan (EHC)) and normally attends an education or childcare setting
+- must have tested positive for COVID-19 and be aged 15 or under (or 25 or under with an Education, Health and Care Plan (EHC)) and normally attends an education or childcare setting; OR

 In addition to the evidence detailed in the main scheme/discretionary scheme sections above (except for having your own Test and Trace reference), you will need to provide the following:

 - your child/young person’s eight-digit NHS Test and Trace ID number.
 This is for parents and guardians of children or young people who have received a notification directly from NHS Test and Trace telling them to self-isolate; or

 - notification from your child/young person’s education or childcare setting confirming that they have to self-isolate (e.g. letter, email); or